Shopify/seafoam/docs/getting-graphs.md

 You may need to use `--experimental-options`.

+## Getting basic blocks

+To get the graph when scheduled, so that you can see basic blocks, use `-Dgraal.PrintGraphWithSchedule=true`.
+Truffle graphs beyond the initial stages have scheduling information by default.

 ## Getting CFG files

 To also get CFG files, add `-Dgraal.PrintBackendCFG=true`, or `--vm.Dgraal.PrintBackendCFG=true` for Truffle.